jimmy9065/trackerSetup/README.md

-# snowplow-js-tracker deploy code
+# snowplow-js-tracker wrapper

-This Javascript code is aim to help user to deploy the snowplow-js-tracker on a website.
+This repo is a wrapper for snowplow-js-tracker.

 ## Setup
-1. **Uglify the js code(option but recommended)**
-    Run the following commend(requires node.js environment)
+1. **Remove logs and Uglify the js code(option but recommended)** Run the following commend(requires node.js environment)
     ```
     npm install -g grunt
     npm install
     grunt
     ```
-    If you want to use this script without installing nodejs and grunt, you can use either 'dist/bundle.js' or 'dist/bundle.min.js', which is an prudction version of bundle.js.
+    If you want to use this script without installing nodejs and grunt, you can use either 'dist/bundle.js'(debug) or 'dist/bundle.min.js'(release).
 However, the version of the file in dist not guaranteed to be the latest.
+Also, since I used let and some other ES6 features, you might need to use node>=6.
 2. **Add this js snipt to the header of the web pages.**
     ```
     <script type="text/javascript">